 20 Truths About The X-Files

 Is the truth really out there?
-After a thrilling nine-season run, The X-Files aired its original series finale 15 years ago today, on May 19, 2002.
-Though Fox Mulder and Dana Scully have since returned to our televisions—and will be returning for an 11th season in the near future—here are 20 facts about the iconic series that will make you a believer.
+The X-Files began its original nine-season run on September 10, 1993.
+Though Fox Mulder and Dana Scully returned to our televisions in 2016—and will be returning for an 11th season in the near future—here are 20 facts about the iconic series that will make you a believer.

 1. THE IDEA FOR THE SHOW ORIGINATED WITH A PUBLIC OPINION SURVEY.